GTSL-UC/T-Blade3/T-Blade3_ReadMe.txt

 3) With the exact thickness distribution, the tm/c values specified in the new auxiliary input file, spancotrolinputs.bladerow.dat is treated as the full thickness at the specified chord location

-4) Log file is now created with every T-Blade3 run
+4) Log files are now created with every T-Blade3 run

+5) A new thickness distribution based on the modified four-digit NACA thickness has been added
+    a) The thickness distribution switch in the main input file needs to be switched to "5" to use this thickness distribution
+    b) A new auxiliary input file, "spancontrolinputs_NACA_bladerow.dat" has also been added
+    c) Needs specification of the leading edge radius, the maximum thickness (tm/c), the chordwise location of tm/c and the trailing edge thickness
+    d) A spline switch has been added to the new auxiliary input file
+        i)  If switched to '1': uses a cubic B-spline for spanwise variation ii) If switched to '2': uses a cubic spline for spanwise variation

-5) ESP override subroutines for spanwise control points specified in the control tables for sweep, lean, in_beta*, out_beta*, chord_multiplier and tm/c in the main input file 3dbgbinput.bladerow.dat have been added to updTblade.c, udpHubWedge.c and udpBladeVolume.c
+6) ESP override subroutines for spanwise control points specified in the control tables for sweep, lean, in_beta*, out_beta*, chord_multiplier and tm/c in the main input file 3dbgbinput.bladerow.dat have been added to updTblade.c, udpHubWedge.c and udpBladeVolume.c

+7) ESP override subroutines for spanwise control points specified in the control tables for u, thk, letht and tetht involved in the exact thickness distribution have been added to udpTblade.c, udpHubWedge.c and udpBladeVolume.c

+8) ESP override subroutines for spanwise control tables for LE_radius, u_max, t_max and t_TE involved in the modified four-digit NACA thickness distribution have been added to udpTblade.c, udpHubWedge.c and udpBladeVolume.c